 - If you sell products or services that depend on a supply chain:

 - How would you save your business if that supply chain were suddenly cut off, or couldn’t provide what you needed?
-For example: If you are only using one or one service provider, it may be time to explore look for options to have available.
+For example, if you’re using only one service provider, it may be time to explore other available options.

 - Are there alternate options that you haven’t explored that may fill a market niche now, but can also fill a supply gap should a crisis arise?
-For example: If your business makes products using dairy, are their options that you can explore that use plant-based milks?
+For example, if your business makes products using dairy, are there options that you can explore that use plant-based milks?

 - Are there any contract guidelines in your supply chain that might be important to know about that could impact you in times of a crisis?
-For example: Early on in the COVID-19 pandemic many assisted living, long-term care and nursing home facilities weren’t able to order medical essentials such as gowns or masks.
+For example, early in the COVID-19 pandemic, many assisted living, long-term care, and nursing home facilities were unable to order medical essentials such as gowns or masks.
 These items were reserved for buyers who had been ordering said items in the past and likely would need them the most, such as hospitals and other medical providers.
-A shortage, high demand combined with a lack of order history resulted in significant complications within the supply chain for secondary care facilities who had not anticipated contract and/or supplier issues.
+A shortage and high demand combined with a lack of order history resulted in significant complications within the supply chain for secondary care facilities which had not anticipated contract and/or supplier issues.

-- If sell products or services that are currently only sold in-person:
+- If you sell products or services that are currently only sold in-person:

 - What other methods can you use to sell your products and services?
 Can they be sold online such as through your website?
-Could you create a waiting list for services and provide nurturing or drip email marketing campaigns until you are able to provide services?
+Could you create a waiting list for services and provide nurturing or drip email marketing campaigns until you can offer them?

 - Can any of your products or services be modified to deliver through an alternate method?
-For example: A home construction company modified existing blueprints, and began selling revised blueprints online.
-A business wanting to train new sales people offered a combination of webinars and one-on-one coaching via screensharing.
+For example, a home construction company modified existing blueprints and began selling the revised ones online.
+A business that wanted to train new salespeople offered a combination of webinars and one-on-one coaching via screen sharing.
 A venue offers 3D and virtual reality virtual tours to help plan future in-person events.

 Use Your Imagination

-Investing in new areas of growth allowed 14 percent of companies to outperform competitively and historically during economic downturns and recessions.
+Investing in new areas of growth allowed 14% of companies to outperform their competitors and historically during economic downturns and recessions.
 (1)

 Leading with imagination empowers organizations to shape challenging circumstances rather than struggling to adapt to them.
 The COVID-19 pandemic is perhaps one of the most uncertain crises the world has faced in centuries.
 There is a new development, whether positive or negative, almost every day.
 Timelines and numbers keep shifting, but one fact remains the same: the world will change as a result.